DaisukeNagata/MetalReFresh/README.md

 Move to camera library with 2 fingers.
 With shooting and image selection, UI is displayed with Metal logic.

+If you press the itemButton on the top left, you will select Metallogic in the image.

 ## Installation

 MetalReFresh is available through [CocoaPods](http://cocoapods.org).
 To install